African All Stars Transfer News & Rumours: Middlesbrough turn down John Obi Mikel signing | Goal.com

 The Nigeria captain is in search of a new club in Europe after terminating his contract with Chinese Super League side Tianjin Teda.

-Mikel was reportedly in Middlesbrough but manager Tony Pulis is not interested in adding him to his squad.
+But manager Tony Pulis is not interested in adding him to his squad despite being present in Middlesbrough.

 PSG make €25m offer for Gueye